daveythacher/LED_Matrix_RP2040/LED_Matrix/lib/Serial/serial_usb/README.md

 ## Core reservations
 This follows the same design as the one outlined in the top level documentation.
 A sample of implementing this Serial implementation is in LED_Matrix/src/usb.

-## Known issues
-Any prime number of 64 byte chunks do not use endpoints correctly.
-For example 17 chunks will select to use one endpoint rather than two rounds of 9 endpoints or 15 endpoints.
-This bug exists out of laziness.
-This however is not expected to be common.
-A 16x32 LED Matrix requires 24 chunks.
-A 32x32 needs 48 and a 64x128 requires 384.
-These are all even and all multiples of 12.
-Therefore the current implementation will never use all 15 endpoints.